qiuyue1993/Notes/CVPR2020/Reading list.md

 - Learning From Web Data With Self-Organizing Memory Module

+Abstract: In this paper, we propose a novel method, which is capable of handling these two types of noises together (label noise and background noise), without the supervision of clean images in the training stage.

+Method: We formulate our method under the framework of multi-instance learning by grouping ROIs (i.e., images and their region proposals) from the same category into bags.
+ROIs in each bag are assigned with different weights based on the representative/discriminative scores of their nearest clusters, in which the clusters and their scores are obtained via our designed memory module.
+Our memory module could be naturally integrated with the classification module, leading to an end-to-end trainable system.

 - Learning Visual Emotion Representations From Web Data

+Abstract: We present a scalable approach for learning powerful visual features for emotion recognition.

+Dataset: we curated a webly derived large scale dataset, StockEmotion, which has more than a million images.
+StockEmotion uses 690 emotion related tags as labels giving us a fine-grained and diverse set of emotion labels, circumventing the difficulty in manually obtaining emotion annotations.

+Method: EmotionNet, which we further regularized using joint text and visual embedding and text distillation.
+We propose methods to handle noisily, partially annotated data, improving visual feature learning through text model distillation and joint visual-text embedding.

+Result: EmotionNet trained on the StockEmotion dataset outperforms SOTA models on four different visual emotion tasks.
+EmotionNet achieves competitive zero-shot recognition performance against fully supervised baselines on a challenging visual emotion dataset, EMOTIC.

 ### Miscellaneous (Oral:1/10)